MKSQD/Cube/readme.md

 Now that we've got a connection we can start looking at replication.

 ### Replication
-The hearth of Core is a powerful replication system.
+The hearth of Cube is a powerful replication system.